lcdm-uiuc/info490-sp16/Week2/lesson1.md

 ### Assessment ###

-When you have completed and worked through the above readings, please take the [Week 2 Lesson 1 Assessment]()
+When you have completed and worked through the above readings, please take the [Week 2 Lesson 1 Assessment][wa]

 [bpsm]: http://connor-johnson.com/2014/02/18/linear-regression-with-python/
 [bglr]: http://www.datarobot.com/blog/ordinary-least-squares-in-python/